TERMS & CONDITIONS OF CONTRACT

 Where applicable, the offer is valid for acceptance for 60 days from date of issue.

 Stone Initiatives reserves the right to change the price without notice once the validity period has expired.
 Stone Initiatives reserves the right to change the price where a change in Government Legislation (State or Federal) results in an increase in the cost of services or goods being provided by Stone Initiatives under this contract where such change could not have been reasonably foreseen or where such change was previously negatived by law.

 The client agrees to pay all accounts rendered within 30 days of the date of the account.
+Payment is the responsibility of the client who commissioned the works and is not reliant on a third party payment, such as an insurance claim or litigation.
 Stone Initiatives reserves the right to discontinue work in hand for the client if the client fails to pay any of the accounts rendered within the time specified without prejudice to its right to charge the client for work done to the date of discontinuance.
 If accounts are not paid within the said 30 day period Stone Initiatives shall have the right to charge the client interest on the amount of the unpaid account from the date of the account to the date of payment at the rate of twenty percent (20%) per annum.

 Dependent on the nature of contract, Stone Initiatives reserves its right to request an advance payment to be paid prior to the commencement of the contract.
 Stone Initiatives may request progress payments for contracts not completed at month end.
 Where so requested the same terms of payment that apply to completed contracts shall also apply.

 The following payment options shall apply for overseas clients: